 Research Grants Awarded

-BARRINGTON, Illinois (January 11, 2006) -- The National Rosacea Society (NRS) announced that five new studies have been awarded funding as part of its research grants program to advance scientific knowledge of the potential causes and other key aspects of this chronic and potentially devastating disorder that affects an estimated 14 million Americans.
+The National Rosacea Society (NRS) announced that five new studies have been awarded funding as part of its research grants program to advance scientific knowledge of the potential causes and other key aspects of this chronic and potentially life-disruptive disorder that affects an estimated 14 million Americans.

 Researchers interested in applying for grants can obtain forms and instructions by contacting the National Rosacea Society, 800 South Northwest Highway, Suite 200, Barrington, Illinois 60010, telephone 1-888-662-5874, e-mail email@example.com.
-The deadline for submitting proposals for research grants in 2006 is September 15.
-More information is available online at www.rosacea.org/grants/.
+The deadline for submitting proposals for research grants in 2007 is September 15.
+Further information is available on the NRS Web site at www.rosacea.org/grants/.

 Rosacea is a chronic disorder primarily of the facial skin, characterized by flare-ups and remissions.
-According to the NRS standard classification system for rosacea, developed by a consensus committee and review panel of 17 medical experts worldwide, its primary features include flushing, persistent erythema, papules and pustules, and telangiectasia, while secondary features may include ocular manifestations, burning and stinging, plaques, dry appearance, edema, locations beyond the face and phymatous changes.
+According to the standard classification system for rosacea, developed by an NRS consensus committee and review panel of 17 experts worldwide, the primary features of rosacea include flushing, persistent erythema, papules and pustules, and telangiectasia, while secondary features may include ocular manifestations, burning and stinging, plaques, dry appearance, edema, locations beyond the face and phymatous changes.
 In most cases, some rather than all of these signs and symptoms appear in any given patient.

-The National Rosacea Society is a nonprofit organization dedicated to improving the lives of people with rosacea by raising awareness, providing public health information and supporting research on this common but biologically poorly understood disorder.
+The NRS is a nonprofit organization dedicated to improving the lives of people with rosacea by raising awareness, providing public health information and supporting research on this common but biologically poorly understood disorder.

 196 James St.